trevorsandy/lpub3d/tools/docs/README.txt

  below - obviously selecting your own size values and orientation.
  0 !LPUB PAGE SIZE GLOBAL 8.2677 11.6929
  0 !LPUB PAGE ORIENTATION GLOBAL PORTRAIT (r518)
+-Add elapsed time to render page to logging - see session log (r694)
 -Change: Update page background menu rearranged - see r641. (r642)
 -Change: Page background context menu rearranged.
 "Change page background" and "Change Page Size or Orientation" now appear at the end of the menu list because they are likely to be least often used. (r641)
 -Change: Point online manual to LPub3D content (r517)